montesmariana/montesmariana.github.io/NephoVis/README.txt

     Right now, they are commented and replaced by a dropdown with options tailored for the model (5:5 window for a 5:5 model, for instance)
     The tailoring is sensitive to the name of my models right now, but it's quite straightforward to comment those lines (they are signed in the script) and uncomment the ones for normal context
+- columns with semicolon-separated contextwords, prefixed by '_cws' For now, I was not so systematic in the order of the settings in the model and variable names, so the code is a bit messy there, but ideally we choose a define order for the parameters that characterize a selection of cws (for the tailored context and these cws) and we have variables
+        - starting with '_cws', and then dot separated parameters, for the list of contextwords (to make the table with their frequencies)
+        - starting with '_ctxt', and then dot separated parameters, for the tailored context

 5. WHAT SHOULD THE INDEX LOOK LIKE?
 Whatever you like.
 What you need, mainly, is an easy way to access the following url: